-SWIMMING is allowed once the wounds are well healed, but avoid breaststroke at this stage.
+SWIMMING is allowed once the wounds are well healed (usually after 10 to 14 days postoperatively), but avoid breaststroke at this stage.

 PARTIAL SQUAT WITH A CHAIR

 Hold onto a sturdy chair or counter with your feet slightly apart.
 Bend both of your knees gently, making sure you maintain a straight posture, to keep your leg alignment correct.
 Do not bend any lower than 90 degrees.
 Hold for 5 - 10 seconds, then slowly return to standing.